 5. The first date vehicles should resume picking you up

-6. If you don’t know the date for service to resume, say the hold is indefinite.
+6. If you don’t know the date that you want your service to resume, say the hold is indefinite.

 NYC Transit will hold your subscription for up to 90 consecutive days.
 After 90 days the subscription will be cancelled, and you must submit a new request for Subscription Service.

 NYC Transit will record each customer no-show or late cancellation as a missed trip and may suspend, for a reasonable period, any customer whose missed trips are excessive, whether the trips are advance reservation or subscription trips.
-You may not dispute an individual violation at the time it occurs (See Right to Appeal Suspension).
+You may not dispute an individual violation at the time it occurs.

 A no-show occurs when the vehicle arrives at the pickup location within the 30-minute pickup window, waits the required five minutes and the customer does not board the vehicle.